vikramkh/course-website-16fa/index.md

     This email must identify exactly the error in your code and include a precise description of the fix that needs to be made.
 A *small error* is a problem whose fix should not require changing more than 1--2 lines of code.
-    A TA will make the change and rerun the autograder tests.
+    A TA will make the change and rerun the autograder tests, or you may attach the revised file and we will compare the submissions.
 Your new score will be the maximum of your original score and 80% of your regraded score.
     What are some acceptable/common types of "small" errors?